-When determining what is in the best interest of a child during your divorce, Georgia custody law allows a court a large degree of discretion, and a judge can consider many different factors.
+When determining what is in the best interest of a child, Georgia custody law allows a court a large degree of discretion, and a judge can consider many different factors.
 Some of those factors include:

 - A child’s age and desires

 - Parental stability

 - Ability of the parent to care for the child

 and more.
 A court will use these factors to decide where your children should spend most of their time.

 What Types Of Custody Exist Under Georgia Law?